Skip to main content

 Can I Sue the IRS?

-If you don't already know, the IRS is the tax collection arm of the federal government.
-IRS agents have power under the Internal Revenue Code (IRC) to verify your tax liability and to make sure that you have paid the correct amount of income tax that you owe.
+The IRS is the tax collection arm of the federal government.
+IRS agents have the authority under the Internal Revenue Code (IRC) to verify your tax liability and ensure you have paid the correct amount of income tax that you owe.

-Sometimes, it's not enough to have a certified professional accountant (CPA) or tax preparer on your side when you're going through an IRS audit.
-A tax lawyer is a specific kind of taxpayer advocate that can ensure you are afforded the full protection of your rights in any tax case where you are up against unforgiving IRS employees.
+Sometimes, it’s not enough to have a certified professional accountant (CPA) or tax preparer on your side when you’re going through an IRS audit.
+A tax lawyer is a specific kind of taxpayer advocate who can ensure you are afforded the full protection of your rights in any tax case.
+This legal expertise can be crucial when up against a powerful government agency like the IRS.

 The most common reason to sue the IRS would be to recover your tax refund.

-For example, if you timely filed your tax return and fully paid your taxes last year, and the IRS outright disregards or denies your rightful claim to a tax refund, you can sue them in a United States District Court or the United States Court of Federal Claims.
-You should be aware that there is a statute of limitations to file a refund lawsuit a certain amount of time from the date you receive an IRS denial notice, so act quickly.
+For example, let’s say you timely filed your tax return and fully paid your taxes last year.
+The IRS outright disregards or denies your rightful claim to a tax refund.
+In this case, you can sue them in a United States District Court or the United States Court of Federal Claims.
+There is a statute of limitations to file a refund lawsuit within a certain amount of time from the date you receive an IRS denial notice, so act quickly.

 A Notice of Deficiency is a proposal from the IRS that the amount of taxes you owe needs to be adjusted upwards.
-This is also known as a 90-day letter because you get 3 months (or a more generous 150 days if you're abroad) from the notice date to file a petition against the IRS in Tax Court or in appropriate federal district courts, challenging the additional tax assessment that the IRS has made against you.
+This is also known as a 90-day letter because you get 3 months (or a more generous 150 days if you’re abroad) from the notice date to file a petition against the IRS in Tax Court or in appropriate federal district courts.
+This petition lets you challenge the additional tax assessment the IRS has made against you.

 If you ignore a notice of deficiency, the IRS may begin collection actions against you.
-You should avoid this at all costs, as it could result in the payment of penalties and interest, not to mention that your property may be seized by the government to satisfy any alleged tax deficiency.
+You should avoid this at all costs, as it could result in the payment of penalties and interest.
+The IRS can also seize your property to satisfy any alleged tax deficiency.

-The law states that if any officer or employee of the Internal Revenue Service recklessly, intentionally, or negligently disregards the law in initiating a wrongful collection of tax against you, you can bring a civil action for damages against the United States in federal district court.
+The law states that if any officer or employee of the IRS recklessly, intentionally, or negligently disregards the law in initiating a wrongful collection of tax against you, you can bring a civil action for damages against the United States in federal district court.

-For instance, suppose that you've correctly filed your taxes normally every year without any problems, and you've always duly paid all sums that you owed to the government.
-Still, you wake up one day finding out that your wages have been garnished by the IRS and money is missing from your bank account.
+For instance, suppose that you’ve correctly filed your taxes normally every year without any problems, and you’ve always duly paid all sums that you owed to the government.
+Still, you wake up one day to find that your wages have been garnished by the IRS.
+Money is missing from your bank account.

-In cases where you can sue and win against the IRS, your remedies may be:
+In cases where you can sue and win against the IRS, your legal remedies may be:

 • Case costs and attorney’s fees